 Always looking for new ways to make her life and location-independent lifestyle effortless, Anya hopes to share her experiences as a tech and internet addict through her writing.

 Technology has been in Ben’s blood since he was a kid, getting hooked on SimCity 2000 that came bundled with his Windows 95 PC.
 He’s followed every Windows release since, never owning a prebuilt PC, preferring to always build his own.

 Before starting as a writer, Ben taught computing in a UK further education college, teaching computing and IT skills to people of all ages.
 He also taught on apprenticeship programmes, teaching IT skills to UK Military of Defence apprentices.

 Though we started out with only Online Tech Tips in 2007, we quickly expanded our network to cover other areas in tech not covered by OTT.
 We now cover everything from gadgets and smartphones to Linux guides and virtualization.

-Online Tech Tips – Our original site founded in 2007 that is dedicated to providing readers with daily tips and tricks that makes tech easier to use in their lives.
+Online Tech Tips – Our original site was founded in 2007 that is dedicated to providing readers with daily tips and tricks that make tech easier to use in their lives.
 We explain tech concepts in an easy-to-understand format and focus on consumer-oriented topics such as smart home tech, Window OS, software reviews, gadgets, smartphones, gaming, MS Office, etc.

 The Back Room Tech – Founded in 2010, TBRT is geared mainly towards IT Pros.
-We focus mostly on tech topics like networking, servers, virtualization, Linux and cloud computing.
+We focus mostly on tech topics like networking, servers, virtualization, Linux, and cloud computing.

-Switching to Mac – Also founded in 2010, STM covers all things Apple related.
-This includes iPhone, iPad, Mac computers, Apple Watch, Apple TV and more.
+Switching to Mac – Also founded in 2010, STM covers all things Apple-related.
+This includes iPhone, iPad, Mac computers, Apple Watch, Apple TV, and more.
 We also share troubleshooting tips and how-to guides related to Apple products.